Rigo-Hernandez/Landmarks-/README.md

   <h3 align="center">Landmarks</h3>

   <p align="center">
-    A Cross platform app for discovering and sharing the places you love built with SwiftUI.
+    A native on all Apple Platforms Application for discovering and sharing the places you love built with SwiftUI.
+This project was created following the Apple documentation tutorial to help me get an understanding on integrating new features SwiftUI offers such as Declerative Syntax and Reusable Components.
     <br>
   </p>
 </p>